 - Name a game or toy you are most grateful for?
 Pick a toy you would like to share with another less fortunate kid.

-- What teacher are you most thankful for and why?
+- Which teacher are you most thankful for and why?
 What did you learn from him or her?

 - What do your loved ones do to show you love on Thanksgiving?
-What can you do to show love to others?
+Are there things you do to show love to others?